vgaldi/fw-lab/content/2024-06-19_WEMTS/index.md

   focal_point = "Center"
 +++

-Prof. [Vincenzo Galdi](/author/vincenzo-galdi) has presented a seminar on "*Some Perspectives on Metastructures for Advanced Non-local Field Manipulations*" at the Huawei Milan research Center.
+Prof. [Vincenzo Galdi](/author/vincenzo-galdi) has presented a seminar on "*Some Perspectives on Metastructures for Advanced Non-local Field Manipulations*" at the Huawei Milan Research Center.